imbal/safeyaml/safeyaml.md

 indented_list :== indent '- ' indented_value (nl '- ' idented_value)  dedent

-where indent/dedent happen like in python's lexer, when the indent is bigger/smaller, with an implied indent/dedent around whole stream

-i.e
+# Indentation Rules

+Idented blocks `- item` or `name: value` cannot be nested on the same line, and nested items must be indented further in.

+For example

 ```
+- "One"
-- 1
+- "Two"
-- 2
+-
+  name_one: 3
+  name_two: 4

 ```

+And not:

 ```
 name:
- - list
-otherName: {"a": value}
+- 1 # Error: shoud be indented one
 ```

-can't nest indentation directives on same line
+Indented blocks must not share lines:

 ```
-- a: thing
+- a: thing  # a:thing needs to be on own line

-- - thing
+- - thing_a # - thing_a needs own line
-  - thing
+  - thing_b
 ```

+Like so:

 ```
 -